jklegseth/toggleText/README.md

     data-toggle-text="Hello|Goodbye"

 The first value should also be the default text already inside of this element, the second value is the toggled text to show on click.
-This keeps the content in the markup and allows for an infinite set of tags using a common handler.
+The JavaScript is now kept out of the content business and sticks to behavior.

 You don't have to use the *data-toggle-test* attribute however.
 You can pass in *defaultText* and *toggleText* options that will serve the same purpose (they also override the *data-toggle-text* attribute if set):